Gitrua07/NBA-Basketball-Data-Finder/README.md

 # Coding Tools

+The following are the coding tools I will use.

   ## API

-  The website will use the Balldontlie API.
+  The website will use the ([Balldontlie API](https://www.balldontlie.io/)).

   ## Programming Language

   The programming language will be Python, JSON, HTML.
    	The IDE will be Visual Studios Code.

+  ## Version Control

   Backup will use GIT.

 ------------------------------------------------------------------